Why it matters

 Join the Effort!

-Calculate your own climate impact and donate to our Climate Action Fund.
+Calculate your own climate impact using the tools above and donate to our Climate Action Fund.
 Your donation will directly support the Maijuna in their fight to save their forest and our efforts to share their story with teachers and students across the USA.
 Thank you for your support!

 Make a difference in the global fight against climate change by keeping this vital forest intact!